flowr-analysis/flowr/wiki/Dataflow Graph.md

 ### Unknown Side Effects

 In case _flowR_ encounters a function call that it cannot handle, it marks the call as an unknown side effect.
-You can find these as part of the dataflow graph, specifically as `unknownSideEffects` (with a leading underscore if sesrialized as Json).
+You can find these as part of the dataflow graph, specifically as `unknownSideEffects` (with a leading underscore if sesrialized as JSON).
 In the following graph, _flowR_ realizes that it is unable to correctly handle the impacts of the `load` call and therefore marks it as such (marked in bright red):